Sienci-Labs/Resources/atc/atc-assembly/atc-vfd-install.md

 Plug the connector into the bottom of the VFD.
 Rest the VFD on foam or a box, for now, until the VFD is mounted.

-Put two (2) M5 nuts into the 3D printed adapter bracket.
+Put two (2) M5 nuts into the 3D printed mounting spacer.
 They should be fully seated, in order to fully secure the fasteners later on.

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 3.28.46 PM.png>)

-Place the **adapter bracket** onto the **inner face of the front-left AltMill leg**, then place the VFD against the bracket, aligning the two (2) M5-30mm screws from the E-stop with the bracket holes.
+Place the **mounting spacer** onto the **inner face of the front-left AltMill leg**, then place the VFD against the bracket, aligning the two (2) M5-30mm screws from the E-stop with the bracket holes.
 Refasten the **E-stop** on the **outer face of the leg**.

 ![](/_images/_atc/_atc_assembly/atc_assembly_vfd1.jpg){.aligncenter .size-medium}